 A Strategic Partnership supported by the ERASMUS+ programme of the European Commission

-Create is delighted to be involved in The European Academy of Participation, an EU –funded project.
-The European Academy of Participation (EAP) brings together 10 partners from all over Europe, including higher education institutions and arts and culture organisations.
-The project aims to make a contribution to a more inclusive Europe, in which people live together in mutual respect of their differences.
-The EAP partners consider participatory practice in art and culture as a central tool to involve communities in a positive process of constructing a shared cultural space.
+Create is delighted to have been involved in The European Academy of Participation, an EU–funded project.
+The European Academy of Participation (EAP) brought together ten partners from all over Europe, including higher education institutions and arts and culture organisations.
+The project aimed to make a contribution to a more inclusive Europe, in which people live together in mutual respect of their differences.
+The EAP partners considered participatory practice in art and culture as a central tool to involve communities in a positive process of constructing a shared cultural space.

 Participation is trending…

 A key priority for funders, fostering social cohesion and exposing ethical questions around responsibility and authorship, participatory practice can provide compelling means to communicate through art and culture.
 It also embraces the dissolving of boundaries between academic and artistic disciplines and those between the policymaker, the artist, the curator and the audience.
 This increasing flexibility brings about a new practice profile: the creative producer.